ByTRAX78/ByTRAX78/README.md

 <img src="https://i.postimg.cc/Yq3zJCFK/Presentaci-n-Git-Hub.jpg" alt="Hero image">

-I am a software developer who is currently studying.
+I am a software developer currently studying.
 I like to learn and experiment with new technologies as they appear.
 I try to build things that save me from manual labor.
-I'm an open source enthusiast and an all things dark mode person.
-From time to time I write on my blog about new technologies, coding, instructions, travel, etc.
+I am an open source enthusiast and constantly like to learn new things.

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" width=400 height=400 alt="adam-pw" /></p>